 - a further payment holiday of up to one year.

 The scheme is managed by the European Investment Fund (EIF), which publishes details of participating banks, student loan agencies, and other organisations.
-More information on the management of the Master Loan is on the European Commission's Erasmus+ Master Degree Loan webpage.
+More information on the management and availability of the Master Loan is on the European Commission's Erasmus+ Master Degree Loan webpage.

 Who can apply?